ibrahimnazzier/Embedded_Linux_Assignments/README.md

 *.
 Getting familiar with assignments environment (setup docker, GitHub actions, and self-hosted runners for automated testing)
 *.
 Getting familiar with the Linux command line
 *.
 Getting familiar with Shell scripting
-*. write 2 shell scripts for finding a text in a file and write text in a specified file.
+*. write 2 shell scripts for finding a text in a file and writing text in a specified file.

 ### Assignment 2 Repo:
 <a href="https://github.com/cu-ecen-aeld/assignment-2-ibrahimnazzier" target="_blank">Assignment-2</a>